EaswarR2005/-Binary-Classification-with-Neural-Networks-/README.md

 # Binary Classification with Neural Networks

+# Name: EASWAR R
+# Reg No: 212223230053
+# Date: 04/10/25

 ## Aim:
-To build a neural network model using Binary Classification on the Census Income Dataset Completion requirements
+To build and train a binary classification model using PyTorch on the Census Income dataset to predict whether an individual earns more than $50,000 annually based on categorical and continuous features.

 ## ALGORITHMS:
 ### Step 1 :